-We intend for the Company to be an employer of choice, both in its industry and in the communities it serves.
+We intend for the Company to be an employer of choice, both in our industry and in the communities it serves.
 In order to achieve this status, our strategies are to have compensation programs in place that will:

-- · Reward executives for their contribution to the Company's success; - Create an ownership mentality in the executives; - Focus the executives on building long-term value; - Permit us to recruit the talent we need; - Pay the executives at comparable levels with organizations with which the Company competes for talent; and - Encourage top performers to remain with the Company.
+- Reward our executives for their contributions to the Company's success; - · Create an ownership mentality in our executives; - Focus our executives on building long-term value; - Permit us to recruit the talent we need; - Pay our executives at comparable levels with organizations with which the Company competes for talent; and - · Encourage our top performers to remain with the Company.